AI & Automation

 Many brands need to be more in touch with their audience and can often be overly optimistic about customer engagement and the frequency of customer service issues.
 We commissioned Forrester Reporting to survey over 200 enterprise brands and more than 1,000 customers to investigate the disconnect between buyers and brands.

-Our survey found that businesses underestimate how often customers have poor experiences by an average of 38%.
-Check out main takeaways and statistics from the study below, and download the full Getting To Know Your Customers report to see other customer experience insights.
+Our survey found that businesses underestimate the number of times customers have poor experiences by an average of 38%.
+Check out key takeaways and customer service statistics from the study below, and download the full Getting To Know Your Customers report to see other insights.

-We’ve also provided some additional customer service statistics from external research to help inform your contact center strategy.
+We’ve also provided some additional customer service stats from external research to help inform your customer service strategy.

-Customer service includes any efforts made by a company to assist their customers, including help finding and using their products and services.
+Customer service includes any company's efforts to assist its customers, including helping them find and use its products and services.
 As customer needs change, so do businesses' methods to service those customers.

 What customer service looks like today differs from what it looked like ten, five, or even one year ago.
-Modern customers demand fast and efficient customer service interactions, asynchronous support across other agents and communication channels, and for brands to take a proactive service approach with social monitoring.
+Modern customers demand fast and efficient customer service interactions, asynchronous support across channels, and for brands to take a proactive service approach through social listening and monitoring.

 Your business could face real consequences for lagging behind the competition in customer experience.